WDT HUB

 Jack's Secret as a jackfruit supplier.

-An individual farmer without GPS registration, harvest history or HACCP certification is invisible to a multinational compliance department however good his product is.
+A farmer without GPS registration, harvest history or HACCP certification is invisible to a multinational compliance department, however good his product is.

 Platform